qianweicheng/rasa/examples/rasasc/data/nlu.md

 - exchange mail is disconnected and not able too fix it with several attempts.
 - why does app keep disconnecting so often?
 - my account keeps disconnecting from gmail
+- how can i disconnect accounts?!
+- why has the account been disconnected
+- my account keep getting disconnected
+- gmail account keeps disconnecting
+- my gmail account keeps disconnecting
+-  my accounts keep disconnecting. can you please advise? thanks!
+- my account keeps disconnecting from gmail
+- keeps disconnecting my gmail account
+- how do i disconnect that email
+- all of my emails are getting disconnected, and when i reconnect them they just get disconnected again (image attached)
+- my email accounts keep connecting and disconnecting.
+- my email keeps disconnecting. what is the problem?
+- hi it’s still disconnecting accounts
+- account keeping disconnecting from my gmail account. this is new. know why?
+- google email account keep disconnecting!
+- my app continually disconnects from my gmail account, but does not do that with any of my other accounts
+- keep getting disconnected from gmail
+- gmail accounts constantly disconnects.  i connect then it disconnects again during the day again numerous times.

 ## intent:link_calendar
 - can you link this app to your google calendar?